Pozen Family Center for Human Rights Laboratory Fellowship

 Philip is writing his thesis on a history of federal police misconduct lawsuits in Chicago in the 1960s.

-Evan Zhao (Sociology, Comparative Race and Ethnic Studies)
+Evan Zhao (Sociology, Critical Race and Ethnic Studies)

 Evan conducts qualitative research on modernity and sexuality in China using interviews and ethnographic methods.
 Inspired by his bicultural upbringing, Evan's project questions totalizing notions of neoliberal identity politics, offering a historicist and culturally interpretive approach towards a politics of difference.
 Focusing on the relationship between globalization, the state, and civil society, he has spent the past two summers exploring local and international communities in urban China.